takshaktiwari/adash/README.md

 - `php artisan adash:settings`: list all the settings with all the details.
 To search and list only specific setting, you can pass the option `--search=`
 - `php artisan adash:settings {action}`: possible values for the `action` argument is _create, update_ and _flush_. _create_ and _update_ argument do the same as the name specifies and _flush_ argument flushes the settings cache.

+## Summernote editor

+Summernote CDN is by default added to admin layout.
+Add class 'summernote-editor' to apply the editor on any element to get the summernote with the default configurations.